iolweb/iolweb.github.io/pages/Contests/01_upcoming.md

 widget:
   title: "Upcoming Contest"
   url: '/upcoming/'
-  image: ventspils.jpg
+  image: iom2022.jpg
-  text: "<b>Ventspils, Latvia</b> has been chosen as the host of the 18th International Linguistics Olympiad on July 19 - 23, 2021."
+  text: "<b>Isle of Man</b> has been chosen as the host of the 19th International Linguistics Olympiad on July 25 - 29, 2022."
-title: "Ventspils 2021"
+title: "Isle of Man 2022"
-teaser: "<b>Ventspils, Latvia</b> has been chosen as the host of the 18th International Linguistics Olympiad on July 19 - 23, 2020."
+teaser: "<b>Isle of Man</b> has been chosen as the host of the 19th International Linguistics Olympiad on July 25 - 29, 2022."
 image:
-  title: ventspils.jpg
+  title: iom2022.jpg
 category: contests
 sitemap: false
 ---